rlawrenc/cosc_304/labs/lab6/README.md

 J. Jones,50000.0
 ```

-## Part #3: Oracle APEX

-1. Connect to Oracle APEX online account: https://iacademy.oracle.com

-2. [Download the sample Oracle file](code/OracleDML_APEX.sql) and setup in your Oracle APEX environment.

-3. These are the modifications you must make to get the program working:
+These are the modifications you must make to get the program working.

 ```
 Change Line 3 and 4 to:	cnx = pyodbc.connect("""DRIVER={ODBC Driver 17 for SQL Server};SERVER=localhost;